dope-projects/open-source-chat/README.md

 > playaround and test your code!

 > That's it!
-You can now use the OS-Chat chatbot to have conversations related to PDF documents.
+You can now use the OS-Chat chatbot to have conversations related to your documentations.

 > Please note that you will need to replace `<repository_url>` with the actual URL of this/forked repo